sephajebi/home/_pages/Talks.md

 Graphs and Matroids Seminar, University of Waterloo, Canada (Nov 23)

 1. **Hitting all maximum stable sets in \\(P\_5\\)-free graphs**\
-Graphs and Matroids Seminar, University of Waterloo, Canada (February 6)
+Graphs and Matroids Seminar, University of Waterloo, Canada (Feb 6)

 _2022_